The first computing devices and machines. Calculating machine

 Few trained users

-Dialog type Working at the computer remote control Exchange of punched carriers and machinograms Interactive (via keyboard and screen) Interactive with hard menu
+Dialogue type Working at the computer console Exchange of punched notes and machine-grams Interactive (via keyboard and screen) Interactive with hard menu

-The first generation usually includes machines created at the turn of the 50s. and based on electron tubes.
-These computers were huge, cumbersome, and overpriced machines that only large corporations and governments could purchase.
-The lamps consumed a significant amount of electricity and generated a lot of heat (Fig. 1.).
+The first generation usually includes cars created at the turn of the 50s. and based on vacuum tubes.
+These computers were huge, clunky, and overly expensive machines that could only be purchased by large corporations and governments.
+The lamps consumed a significant amount of electricity and generated a lot of heat (Fig. 1).

-The set of instructions was limited, the circuits of the arithmetic logic unit and the control unit were quite simple, and there was practically no software.
-The RAM and performance scores were low.
-For I / O, punched tapes, punched cards, magnetic tapes and printing devices were used.
-The speed is about 10-20 thousand operations per second.
+The set of instructions was limited, the circuits of the arithmetic-logical device and the control device were quite simple, and there was practically no software.
+Indicators of RAM capacity and performance were low.
+Punched tapes, punched cards, magnetic tapes and printing devices were used for input and output.
+Performance is about 10-20 thousand operations per second.

-Programs for these machines were written in the language of a particular machine.
-The mathematician who compiled the program sat down at the control panel of the machine, entered and debugged the programs, and made an account on them.
-The debugging process was very long in time.
+Programs for these machines were written in the language of the specific machine.
+The mathematician who compiled the program sat down at the control panel of the machine, entered and debugged the programs and calculated them.
+The debugging process was quite lengthy.

-Despite the limited capabilities, these machines made it possible to perform the most complex calculations necessary for weather forecasting, solving problems of nuclear energy, etc.
+Despite the limited capabilities, these machines made it possible to perform complex calculations necessary for weather forecasting, solving nuclear energy problems, etc.

-Experience with the first generation of machines has shown that there is a huge gap between the time spent on developing programs and the time of computing.
-These problems began to be overcome through the intensive development of means for automating programming, the creation of systems of service programs that simplify work on the machine and increase the efficiency of its use.
-This, in turn, required significant changes in the structure of computers, aimed at bringing it closer to the requirements that arose from the experience of operating computers.
+Experience with first-generation machines showed that there was a huge gap between the time spent developing programs and the calculation time.
+These problems began to be overcome through the intensive development of automation programming tools, the creation of service program systems that simplify work on the machine and increase the efficiency of its use.
+This, in turn, required significant changes in the structure of computers, aimed at bringing it closer to the requirements that arose from experience in operating computers.

-In October 1945, the first computer ENIAC (Electronic Numerical Integrator And Calculator - electronic numerical integrator and calculator) was created in the USA.
+In October 1945, the first ENIAC (Electronic Numerical Integrator And Calculator) computer was created in the USA.

 Domestic machines of the first generation: MESM (small electronic calculating machine), BESM, Strela, Ural, M-20.

-The second generation of computer technology - machines designed in 1955-65.
-They are characterized by the use of both vacuum tubes and discrete transistor logic elements (Fig. 2).
+The second generation of computer equipment is machines designed in 1955-65.
+They are characterized by the use of both electronic tubes and discrete transistor logic elements (Fig. 2).
 Their RAM was built on magnetic cores.
-At this time, the range of input-output equipment used began to expand, high-performance devices for working with magnetic tapes (NML), magnetic drums (NMB) and the first magnetic disks appeared (Table 2.).
+At this time, the range of input-output equipment used began to expand, and high-performance devices for working with magnetic tapes (NML), magnetic drums (DRM) and the first magnetic disks appeared (Table 2).

 These machines are characterized by speed up to hundreds of thousands of operations per second, memory capacity - up to several tens of thousands of words.

-High-level languages appear, the means of which allow the description of the entire necessary sequence of computational actions in a visual, easily perceived form.
+High-level languages are appearing, the means of which allow the description of the entire necessary sequence of computational actions in a visual, easily understandable form.

-A program written in an algorithmic language is incomprehensible to a computer that only understands the language of its own instructions.
-Therefore, special programs called translators translate the program from a high-level language into machine language.
+A program written in an algorithmic language is incomprehensible to a computer, which understands only the language of its own commands.
+Therefore, special programs, called translators, translate a program from a high-level language into machine language.

-There is a wide range library programs to solve various problems, as well as monitor systems that control the mode of broadcasting and execution of programs, from which modern operating systems later grew.
+A wide range of library programs for solving various problems, as well as monitor systems that control the mode of broadcasting and execution of programs, from which modern operating systems later grew.

-The operating system is the most important part of computer software, designed to automate the planning and organization of the process of processing programs, input-output and data management, resource allocation, preparation and debugging of programs, and other auxiliary service operations.
+The operating system is the most important part of computer software, designed to automate the planning and organization of program processing, input-output and data management, resource allocation, preparation and debugging of programs, and other auxiliary maintenance operations.

-Machines of the second generation were characterized by software incompatibility, which made it difficult to organize large information systems.
-Therefore, in the mid-60s. there has been a transition to the creation of computers that are software compatible and built on a microelectronic technological base.
+Second-generation machines were characterized by software incompatibility, which made it difficult to organize large information systems.
+Therefore, in the mid-60s.
+There has been a transition to the creation of computers that are software compatible and built on a microelectronic technological base.

 The highest achievement of domestic computer technology created by the team of S.A.
-Lebedev was the development in 1966 of a semiconductor computer BESM-6 with a capacity of 1 million operations per second.
+Lebedev was responsible for the development in 1966 of the BESM-6 semiconductor computer with a productivity of 1 million operations per second.

-Third generation machines are families of machines with a common architecture, i.e., software compatible.
-As an element base, they use integrated circuits, which are also called microcircuits.
+Third-generation machines are families of machines with a single architecture, i.e., software compatible.
+They use integrated circuits, also called microcircuits, as their elemental base.

-Third generation machines appeared in the 60s.
-Since the process of creating computer technology was continuous, and many people from different countries dealing with the solution of various problems, it is difficult and useless to try to establish when the "generation" began and ended.
+Third generation cars appeared in the 60s.
+Since the process of creating computer equipment was continuous, and many people from different countries When dealing with the solution of various problems, it is difficult and useless to try to establish when a “generation” began and ended.
 Perhaps the most important criterion for distinguishing second and third generation machines is one based on the concept of architecture.

 Third generation machines have advanced operating systems.
-They have the capabilities of multiprogramming, i.e., the parallel execution of several programs.
-Many of the tasks of managing memory, devices and resources began to be taken over by the operating system or directly by the machine itself.
+They have multiprogramming capabilities, i.e. parallel execution of several programs.
+Many tasks of managing memory, devices and resources began to be taken over by the operating system or the machine itself.

-Examples of third-generation machines are the IBM-360, IBM-370, PDP-11, VAX, EC computers (Unified Computer System), SM computers (Small Computers Family), etc.
+Examples of third-generation machines are the families IBM-360, IBM-370, PDP-11, VAX, EC Computers (Unified Computer System), SM Computers (Family of Small Computers), etc.

-The speed of machines within the family varies from several tens of thousands to millions of operations per second.
+The performance of machines within the family varies from several tens of thousands to millions of operations per second.
 The capacity of RAM reaches several hundred thousand words.

 The fourth generation is the main contingent of modern computer technology developed after the 70s.

-Conceptually, the most important criterion by which these computers can be distinguished from third-generation machines is that fourth-generation machines were designed to make efficient use of modern high-level languages and simplify the programming process for the end user.
+The most conceptually important criterion by which these computers can be distinguished from third-generation machines is that fourth-generation machines were designed to efficiently use modern high-level languages and simplify the programming process for the end user.

-From the point of view of the structure, machines of this generation are multiprocessor and multimachine complexes that use a common memory and a common field of external devices.
-The speed is up to several tens of millions of operations per second, the capacity of RAM is about 1-512 MB.
+From a structural point of view, machines of this generation are multiprocessor and multi-machine complexes that use shared memory and a common field of external devices.
+The performance is up to several tens of millions of operations per second, the RAM capacity is about 1-512 MB.

 They are characterized by: